Watchung, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 44.63 mi of roadways, of which 33.24 mi were maintained by the municipality, 9.07 mi by Somerset County and 2.32 mi by the New Jersey Department of Transportation and 1.09 mi by the New Jersey Turnpike Authority.

 Interstate 78 runs through the northwestern portion of the borough, including interchange 41, entering in the east from Warren Township and continuing for 1.4 mi to Berkeley Heights Township in Union County.
 U.S. Route 22 passes briefly through the borough's southeast corner, entering from North Plainfield in the west and continuing into Scotch Plains Township in Union County.

 County Route 527 (Mountain Boulevard / Valley Road) stretches 5.2 mi across the length of the borough from Warren Township in the southwest to Berkeley Heights in the northeast.
 County Route 531 (Somerset Road / Hillcrest Road) runs for 1.4 mi across the borough from North Plainfield in the south to the Interstate 78 interchange in Warren Township in the north.

-Public transportation

-NJ Transit provides service on the 95 bus route between Watchung and Newark.
+Nearby NJ Transit rail service for Watchung residents with access to New York Penn Station and Newark Penn Station is available at the nearby Plainfield, Netherwood and Fanwood stations.